We are an open company building the sustainable financial ecosystem of the future

 2011

-Sella Digit, the digital signature online service enabling customers to sign banking documents was launched in 2011: it is no more necessary to go and sign documents at branches.
+Sella Digit, the online digital signature service enabling customers to sign banking documents is launched in 2011 - it is no longer necessary to go and sign documents at branches.

 2010